-Fortunately grafted plants of Corymbia ficifolia and other Corymbia cultivars that use C.ficifolia in their parentage are now available commercially.
-They are not cheap but, if you want a particular flower colour, it’s the only way to be sure.
+Fortunately, grafted plants of Corymbia ficifolia and other Corymbia cultivars that use C.ficifolia in their parentage are now available commercially.
+They are not cheap but if you want a particular flower colour, such as the bright pink of Corymbia ‘Summer Beauty’, it’s the only way to be sure.

 Most container-grown plants can be taken indoors for short periods (1-2 weeks) and can provide excellent decoration when in flower.
 As well, there are a number of Australian plants which can tolerate indoor conditions for extended periods.
 These are usually those species native to tropical and sub-tropical rainforests where the plants have become accustomed to low light levels.
 Some worth trying include Schefflera actinophylla (umbrella tree), Castanospermum australe (black bean), Davidsonia pruriens (Davidson’s plum), various Lilly Pillys (Syzygium species) and Grevillea robusta (silky oak).
 Cordyline species grow well indoors and in air conditioned areas.
 Although these are flowering plants, they are unlikely to flower if kept indoors for extended periods so selection should be based on their foliage characteristics.